COBRA vs Short-Term Health Insurance in Idaho

 What Is COBRA?

-COBRA is a continuation option that may allow you to keep your employer group health plan after losing job-based coverage.
-If you qualify, you may be able to stay on the same plan you had while employed.
+COBRA is a continuation option that may allow certain employees and family members to temporarily keep an employer group health plan after losing job-based coverage.

-However, COBRA is often expensive.
-When you were employed, your employer may have paid part of the premium.
-Under COBRA, you may have to pay the full cost yourself, and sometimes an administrative fee.
+When you were employed, your employer may have paid part of the monthly premium.
+Under COBRA, you may have to pay the full cost yourself, plus a possible administrative fee.
+That is why someone who paid a small payroll deduction while working may be shocked by the COBRA premium.

 What Is Short-Term Health Insurance?